Farmers protests not political, says Amit Shah on peasants stir | Politics

 Farmers protests not political, says Amit Shah on peasants stir

-With thousands of farmers continuing their protest against the Centre's new agri laws, Union Home Minister Amit Shah on Sunday said they were for the welfare of farmers and called their agitation apolitical.
-Speaking to reporters, he said, "Thenew farm laws are meant for the welfare of farmers.
+With thousands of farmers continuing their protest against the Centre's new agri laws, Union Home Minister Amit Shah on Sunday said they were meant for the welfare of farmers and called their agitation apolitical.
+Speaking to reporters, he said, "The new farm laws are meant for the welfare of farmers.
 After a long time the farmer is going to come out of a locked system.

+Hitting back at Shah over his comments, Owaisi said, "He's the first Minister in history who needs an MP's letter to do his job.
+"His own party created these imaginary illegal intruders in Hyd & now he wants my approval to go after them?
+Like "400k termites" in Assam they exist only in Shah's childish imagination & only for elections," he tweeted.

-During the poll campaign for December 1 city civic body polls, both AIMIM and BJP had engaged in heated exchange of statements over alleged presence of illegal migrants inthe Old City here.PTI VVK GDK ROH ROH.
+During the poll campaign for December 1 city civic body polls, both AIMIM and BJP had engaged in heated exchange of words over alleged presence of illegal migrants in the Old City here..

 - READ MORE ON: